 It came as no surprise to anyone in her family that Reada ended up on the radio.
 After all, she was the kid whose favorite toy was a hand held tape recorder.
 She would spend hours upon hours in her room pretending she had her own radio station (which was named WGUM), making up stories, singing and other general silliness.

-She was a traffic reporter for the DC/Baltimore area for 7 years, nationwide on satellite radio for 5 years and has spent the last couple of years on the air in Baltimore.
+She was a traffic reporter for the D.C./Baltimore area for seven years, nationwide on satellite radio for five years and has spent the last couple of years on the air in Baltimore.

 traffic center are a vital part of what we do here and I appreciate each and every one of them.”

 You can reach Reada on the WTOP Traffic hotline at 202-895-5048 or email her at firstname.lastname@example.org.